isaacwilliams/not-good-enough-web/content/episodes/012-cruise-control/index.md

 - The [7AM Podcast](https://7ampodcast.com.au/) has had a great series of episodes on the coronavirus over the last week.
 - Check out [Nina Oyama's instagram](https://www.instagram.com/nina.oyama).
 It's funny and informative!

-### Demand rent action
+### Demand action on rent

-- [Contact your federal and state representatives and demand action to freeze rent and mortgage payments]().
-Use our email template as a good place to start.
+- [Contact your federal and state representatives and demand action to freeze rent and mortgage payments](/covid-rent-action).
+Our email template as a good place to start.